-The acting diploma is a two-year experiential commencement into the art and industry of acting.
+The acting diploma is a two-year experiential commencement into the art and industry of acting with an optional post-diploma certificate in advanced acting.
 It is a professional, conservatory-training program designed for those wishing to pursue a professional career as an actor or obtain employment in related ministry or marketplace fields.
 It is a high course-load, high impact program that transforms the student through a rigorous process of self-examination and hard work.
 Students are grounded in the tenets of Stanislavski-based acting methodologies, script analysis, and physical training of the voice and body, while encouraged to explore the intersection of their faith and art.
 Admission into the Diploma is by audition, and continuation into the second-year of study is by invitation only.
 Acting is part of Ambrose Arts, an academic department whose arts programs (Music, Theatre), arts minors (Music, Theatre, Dance, Worship Arts), and various fine arts electives (Art History, Aesthetics, Studio Art) operate within the Faculty of Arts and Science at Ambrose University.